Wisdom Teeth Removal Charlotte NC

-Greater Charlotte Oral and Facial Surgery offers high-quality wisdom tooth removal procedures to patients of all ages.
+Greater Charlotte Oral and Facial Surgery offers high-quality procedures to patients of all ages.
 As our experienced and trusted oral surgeons perform wisdom tooth extraction procedures at three convenient locations in the greater Charlotte area.

 Why Should I Have Wisdom Teeth Removed?

 Wisdom teeth, also known as third molars, are the last teeth to erupt or break through the gum line and into the mouth.
 For most people, this usually happens between the ages of 17 and 25.
-But for others, wisdom teeth stay below the gum surface.
+But for others, wisdom teeth wait longer and stay below the gum surface.

-While wisdom teeth helped our ancestors eat raw meat, today we've evolved such that wisdom teeth don't really serve a purpose.
+While wisdom teeth helped our ancestors eat raw meat, today we've evolved such that now they don't really serve a purpose.
 In fact, wisdom teeth do more harm than good if not removed.
-It's recommended that wisdom teeth are removed during the early to mid-teen years in an effort to prevent the oral health complications that are so common with untreated wisdom teeth.
+It's recommended that they are removed during the early to mid-teen years in an effort to prevent the oral health complications that are so common with untreated wisdom teeth.

 Complications from wisdom teeth can include: